YanYuanFE/git-copilot/README.md

 npm install -g git-copilot
 ```

-After installation, you can use either `git-copilot` or the shorter alias `gc` to run the tool.
+After installation, you can use either `git-copilot` or the shorter alias `gai` to run the tool.

 ## 🚀 Usage